richardspitz/bicep/docs/tutorial/07-convert-arm-template.md

 ## Decompiling an ARM Template
 > Requires Bicep CLI v0.3.0 or later

-The Bicep CLI provides the ability to [decompile](../decompiling.md) any existing ARM Template to a `.bicep` file, using the `bicep decompile` command.
+The Bicep CLI provides the ability to [decompile](../decompiling.md) any existing ARM Template to a `.bicep` file, using the `az bicep decompile` command.

 Here's an example ARM Template that deploys a storage account.